All multipartite entanglements are quantum coherences in locally distinguishable bases: Introduction

 \section{Introduction}

 Entanglement~\cite{ent-review,GUHNE20091,Das2019} and quantum coherence~\cite{Aberg2006,coh,Winter2016,Streltsov2017} play central roles in quantum information protocols and have become the backbone in the development of quantum resource theories in the last few decades.
-Entanglement acts as a key resource in several quantum communication protocols including quantum dense coding~\cite{supcod,Guo2019}, quantum teleportation~\cite{tele,Pirandola2015,Liu_2020}, entanglement-based quantum cryptography~\cite{qcryp,Gisin2002,Pirandola20,Portmann2021}, etc. Coherence of a quantum state, which, like entanglement, is also an outcome of the superposition principle of quantum mechanics, allows one to understand phenomena like interference patterns in interferometers, and plays an important role in e.g. the study of lasers~\cite{Lukin1998}, quantum-enhanced metrology~\cite{Pires2018,Castellini2019,Zhang2019}, quantum algorithms~\cite{Hillery2016,Anand2016,Shi2017,Liu2019,Shubhalakshmi2020}, quantum state discrimination~\cite{Xiong_2018,Kim2018}, quantum thermodynamics~\cite{thermo,Lostaglio2015,Misra2016,Lostaglio_2017}, and possibly in biology~\cite{Huelga2013}.
-However, the two quintessential quantum resources, quantum entanglement and quantum coherence, although interconnected in many ways, also possess significant differences.
+Entanglement acts as a key resource in several quantum communication protocols including quantum dense coding~\cite{supcod,Guo2019}, quantum teleportation~\cite{tele,Pirandola2015,Liu_2020}, and entanglement-based quantum cryptography~\cite{qcryp,Gisin2002,Pirandola20,Portmann2021}.
+Coherence of a quantum state, which, like entanglement, is an outcome of the superposition principle of quantum mechanics, allows one to understand phenomena like interference patterns in interferometers and plays an important role in e.g. the study of lasers~\cite{Lukin1998}, quantum-enhanced metrology~\cite{Pires2018,Castellini2019,Zhang2019,Sun2022}, quantum algorithms~\cite{Hillery2016,Anand2016,Shi2017,Liu2019,Shubhalakshmi2020}, quantum state discrimination~\cite{Xiong_2018,Kim2018}, quantum thermodynamics~\cite{Lostaglio2015,thermo,Misra2016,Lostaglio_2017}, and possibly in biology~\cite{Huelga2013}.
+However, the two quintessential quantum resources, quantum entanglement and quantum coherence, although interconnected in many ways, possess significant differences.
 In particular, entanglement is a basis-independent quantity, whereas quantum coherence is naturally dependent on the choice of basis.
-Studies on the inter-relations between the two resources include Refs.~\cite{Oppenheim2003,Asboth2005,Yao2015,Streltsov2015,Xi2015,Chitambar2016,Killoran2016,Streltsov2016,Qi_2017,Zhu2017,Chin2017,Zhu2018,Egloff2018,Kraemer2021,relation_ent-coh,Bhattacharyya2021}.
-The characterisation and detection of multipartite quantum entanglement is an interesting and useful area of research in quantum information~\cite{ent-review,GUHNE20091,Das2019,Laskowski2010,G_hne_2010,Huber2010,Gabriel2010,Ananth2015,Das2017}.
+Studies on the inter-relations between the two resources include Refs.~\cite{Oppenheim2003,Asboth2005,Yao2015,Streltsov2015,Xi2015,Chitambar2016,Killoran2016,Streltsov2016,Qi_2017,Zhu2017,Chin2017,Zhu2018,Egloff2018,Streltsov_2018,Kraemer2021,relation_ent-coh,Kim2022,Liu2022,Bhattacharyya2021,Zhang2024}.
+The characterisation and detection of multipartite quantum entanglement are an interesting and useful area of research in quantum information~\cite{ent-review,GUHNE20091,Das2019,Laskowski2010,G_hne_2010,Huber2010,Gabriel2010,Ananth2015,Das2017}.
 Multipartite quantum states can be categorised into different groups on the basis of their separability and entanglement properties.
 The fully separable and genuine multipartite entangled states~\cite{G_hne_2010,Huber2010} are two important groups.
-The genuine $n$-partite entanglement of an $n$-partite quantum state can be identified by various approaches~\cite{G_hne_2010,Huber2010,Gao2010,Gao2011,Wu2012,Chen2012}, like spin-squeezing inequalities~\cite{Vitagliano2011}, Bell-type inequalities~\cite{Seevinck2002}, state extensions~\cite{Doherty2002,Doherty2004,Doherty2005}, covariance matrices~\cite{Gittsovich2010}, etc. For multipartite quantum systems, there exist some states which are neither fully separable, nor genuinely entangled.
-These states can be categorised as ``$m$-separable" ones, on the basis of their separability properties, and as $k$-partite entangled ones, on the basis of the maximum number of entangled parties present in at least one cluster of the separable partitions.
+The genuine $n$-partite entanglement of an $n$-partite quantum state can be identified by various approaches~\cite{G_hne_2010,Huber2010,Gao2010,Gao2011,Wu2012,Chen2012}, like spin-squeezing inequalities~\cite{Vitagliano2011}, Bell-type inequalities~\cite{Seevinck2002}, state extensions~\cite{Doherty2002,Doherty2004,Doherty2005}, and covariance matrices~\cite{Gittsovich2010}.
+For multipartite quantum systems, there exist some states which are neither fully separable nor genuinely entangled.
+These states can be categorised as ``$m$-separable" ones on the basis of their separability properties and as $k$-partite entangled ones on the basis of the maximum number of entangled parties present in at least one cluster of the separable partitions.
 For research on $m$-separability and $k$-partite entanglement, see e.g.~\cite{Huber2010,Gabriel2010,Hyllus2012,Toth2012,Hong2012,Huber2013,Gao_2013,Gao2014,Klockl2015,Hong2015,Ananth2015,Gessner2016,Das2017,Hong2016,HONG2021}.
+A new property called $r$-stretchability was introduced to detect multipartite entanglement, unifying the advantages of $m$-separability and $k$-partite entanglement~\cite{Szalay2019,Toth2020}.
+Furthermore, Ref.~\cite{Ren2021} introduced an approach to characterise metrologically useful multipartite entanglement through the use of Young's diagrams to represent different partitions.